 If you didn't jump on sales last holiday season to get your wrapping paper, now's the time.
 Make sure you have tons of tissue paper, tape, gift tags and whatever ribbon or bows you like to use.

 Take stock of the blankets, sheets and pillow situation in your house.
 I recently retired a few pillows that were thin, lumpy and just gross.
-Now our guests don't get our uncomfortable cast-offs while we're melt into our memory foam comfort.
+Now our guests don't get our uncomfortable cast-offs while we're melting into our memory foam comfort.

 6. Bathroom supplies